New book by Paul Hanley refashions the history of Manchester music

 Paul Hanley was the drummer in Manchester legends The Fall from 1980-85 and now plays with Brix & The Extricated.
 He’s currently completing his English degree with the Open University and occasionally writes for Louder Than War.
 He’s married with three children and once got 21 on Ken Bruce’s ‘Popmaster’.

-Leave The Capital will be published in November 2017.
+Leave The Capital published in November 2017.